kelthaz/kelthaz/README.md

 - 💻 Full stack | Software Developer |
-- 👩‍💻 I am currently working at Software Estrategico.
+- 👩‍💻 I am currently working at Softgic.
 - 📫 How to contact me:
 </div>